osg-htc/user-school-2023/docs/materials/software/part5-ex4-compiling.md

 Our C code prints 7 rows of Pascal's triangle.

-1. Log into the OSG submit node `login04.osgconnect.net`.
+1. Log into the Access Point.
 Create a directory for this exercise and `cd` into it.
 1. Copy and paste the following code into a file named `pascal.c`.

 		:::c++